BlitzyOCE/Automated-Cloud-SOC-Homelab-1/README.md

 ### Phase 7: Adding VirusTotal Enrichment

-**Getting an API Key**

-I signed up for a free VirusTotal account and generated an API key from my profile settings.

 **Configuring VirusTotal in Shuffle**

 I added the VirusTotal action to query file hash reputations.
-Since Sysmon Event ID 10 doesn't include file hashes by default, I manually calculated the Mimikatz SHA256 hash using PowerShell and used it in the workflow for testing purposes.

 When tested, VirusTotal returned results showing 64 out of 72 antivirus engines flagged the file as malicious.